marianogutierrez/PythonStackMachine/README.md

     program in prog2_2.

 Notes on prog4_2:
-    This program is a behemoth of if-else if.
-The purpose was to feed the program a list of already validated tokens so that it can execute in a stack machine like fashion.
-A stack was used to hold numerical values, and dictionary was used to serve as the computers "memory."
-By using a dictionary
+    This program implments a simple stack machine with an ancillary stack and dictionary for "memory."
+It is a behemoth of if-else if.
+    The purpose was to feed the program  a list of already Tokenized and Parsed tokens, so that it can execute in a stack machine like fashion.
+    The stack is used to hold numerical values, and dictionary is used to serve as the computers "memory."
+By using a dictionary, the commands for "get #idx in memory" and "save idx" were greatly simplified, as the error checking to see if the index was valid was easy to implement.
+In addition, anytime anything is requested to be popped of the stack, error checking ensures that the stack is of length 2 or is at least not empty.